mishrasunny174/ShoutOutWebApp/README.md

 # ShoutOutWebApp

-A simple webapp for peoples to shoutout their feelings or messages to the world to see
+A simple Web-APP for people to shout-out their feelings or messages to the world to see